ucldc/ingest_deploy/README.md

 <a name="harvestprod">Moving a harvest to production</a>
 --------------------------

-### 8. <a name="createprodworker">Manage workers to process harvesting jobs</a>
+### 8. <a name="startprodworker">Manage workers to process harvesting jobs</a>

-Follow the steps outlined above for [creating and managing worker instances](#workeroverview) -- but once logged into blackstar, use `sudo su - hrv-prd` to create workers in the production environment.
+Follow the steps outlined above for [starting and managing worker instances](#workeroverview) -- but once logged into blackstar, use `sudo su - hrv-prd` to create workers in the production environment.

 ### 9. <a name="synccouch">Sync the collection from CouchDB stage to CouchDB production</a>